xyzmaps/xyz-documentation/docs/cli/tutorials/group_by.md

 ### upload vs join

 - with `join`, the data is uploaded and the virtual space with the geometry space is created in one step.
 - `upload --groupby` is useful for updating the "data space" in a virtual space that has already been created.
-It can also be used to upload the grouped data before a virtual space has created with a space containing geometries matching geoIDs using `here xyz vs -a`
+It can also be used to upload the grouped data before a virtual space has created with a space containing geometries matching geoIDs using `xyzmaps space vs -a`

 ### When to use groupby